 Diversity, inclusion and equal opportunity are important principles to us.
 Mining has been an historically male-dominated industry.
 We’re dedicated to finding, recruiting and retaining more women and helping them make inroads across all levels of our business.

 Our focus is on increasing representation of and opportunities for women, by identifying and mitigating barriers to their success.
 Gender equality and the empowerment of women are crucial issues everywhere and particularly in Mexico.
 Our commitment to gender equality includes equal pay for equal work.
 Our men and women receive the same remuneration for the same position at all of our operations, subject to their training, experience and performance.
 Men and women are entitled to the benefits by law for parental leave.Training and development

-Employees receive ongoing training to do their jobs effectively and safely, and we provide additional opportunities for professional development, including external training.
-We work with the government and suppliers to obtain sponsorships for our training programs.
+Employees and contractors receive ongoing training to do their jobs effectively and safely, and we provide additional opportunities for professional development, including external training..

 Our company-wide training program is based on three strategic themes:

 - People: Foster the development of non-technical, ‘soft skills’ such as team building and leadership skills.

 - Production: Focus on building technical capacities and mastering operational processes.